Tesla Supercharger network: complete guide to Tesla charging stations

 Tesla Supercharger cable

-Tesla’s Superchargers are equipped with two cables: a Type 2 cable and a CCS cable (above).
-Both enable DC rapid charging, ensuring quick charging times whichever model you drive.
-The Type 2 cables are for pre-facelift Model S and Model Xs, while the CCS cable can be used with almost every new electric car you can buy today, including the Model 3 and Model Y. Though, older Model S and Model Xs can also be retrofitted with a CCS adaptor at an extra cost, which will enable them to rapid charge at other, non-Supercharger locations.
+Up until recently, all of Tesla’s Superchargers were equipped with a Type 2 cable and a CCS cable (above).
+Both will enable DC rapid charging, ensuring quick charging times whichever model you drive.
+The Type 2 cables are for pre-facelift Model S and Model Xs, while the CCS cable can be used with almost every new electric car you can buy today, including the Model 3 and Model Y.

 Tesla charging time

-Gains for the older Model S and Model X with the V3 Superchargers are more modest, though, as these cars aren't equipped with the necessary CCS charging port as standard.
+Improvements for the older Model S and Model X with the latest Superchargers are more modest as these cars aren't equipped with the necessary CCS charging port as standard.
 Instead, their maximum charging rate climbs to 145kW when using a V3, which is still very fast in the scheme of things.
-Thankfully, both the Model S and Model X have recently been updated, and will come with CCS charging ports from now on.
+Thankfully, both the Model S and Model X have recently been updated, and will come with CCS charging ports from now on – a good thing as the newest V4 units only come with a CCS cable.

-Despite the latest V3 charging points, the Tesla Supercharger network is no longer the fastest out there.
-The IONITY rapid-charging network and Gridserve’s Electric Highway network both feature units capable of 350kW charging speeds.
+Despite the latest V4 charging points, the Tesla Supercharger network is no longer the fastest out there.
+The IONITY rapid-charging network and Gridserve’s Electric Highway network both feature units capable of 350kW charging speeds, plus there are other companies which have plans in place to install charging points capable of 400kWh and upwards.

 That said, there are a limited number of 350kW charging points online right now, and there are currently no electric cars on sale that can make use of its maximum speed.
-The only ones that come close are the Porsche Taycan and Audi e-tron GT, both of which can charge at up to 270kW.
-Meanwhile, the Hyundai Ioniq 5 and Kia EV6 max out at around 230-240kW.
+The only ones that come close are the Porsche Taycan which can charge at 320kWh, the Audi e-tron GT and Maserati GranTurismo Folgore can both charge at up to 270kW.
+Meanwhile, the Hyundai Ioniq 5, Kia EV6 and Genesis GV60 max out at around 230 to 240kW.

 Tesla also points out that its Superchargers won’t always deliver full speed: the rate you experience could drop depending on your battery level (it takes longer to charge the last 20% of a battery than the first 20% from empty), the number of cars using the Supercharger station at the time, and also the temperature on the day; freezing temperatures in winter can reduce charging speeds and make waiting times longer.